JOin us this LentEn Season

-Sundays, January 29-February 19 at 10:25 a.m.
+Sundays, February 26th thru March 26th at 10:25 a.m.

-What we will explore:
+as we explore:

 If you cannot make it in person, please watch us on Facebook Live: https://www.facebook.com/WilliamStreetUMC/

 March 17, 2023

 Lenten blessings, my friend.
 I pray this note finds you well.
 This poem is provided for you to reflect on your Lenten journey.

 seeking: Who sinned?
 A note from the author: “This poem was inspired by the famous poem, Jesus at the Gay Bar, by Jay Hulme.
 In Jay’s poem, Jesus offers words of grace and belonging in a modern-day setting.
 In a similar fashion, I placed Jesus in a hospital setting to reflect the text’s (John 9:1-41) focus around healing.
 In particular, I chose a psychiatric setting to continue dismantling unfair stigmas around mental health.
 Once again, in this modern-day context, Jesus offers words of comfort and belonging.
 For me, the image of Jesus in therapy with me offers immense comfort and validation.
 I hope you find the same to be true for you.”